benwzj/benwzj.github.io/_posts/2023-10-14-network-permance.md

 - Capture screenshots
 Tick *Capture Screenshots* Capture Screenshots.

+- You can Save requests across page loads. check the *Preserve log* checkbox
 - Inspect a resource's details
 Click a resource to learn more information about it.
   - Use **Headers** tab to inspect HTTP headers.